opentok/learning-opentok-ios/README.md

         }
     }

-## Other notes on the app
+### Other notes on the audio driver sample app

 The OTAudioDevice protocol includes other required methods, which are implemented by the OTKBasicAudioDevice class.
 However, this sample does not do anything interesting in these methods, so they are not included in this discussion.

-# Basic Video Renderer (video-renderer-basic branch)
+## Basic Video Renderer

-To see the code for this sample, switch to the video-renderer-basic branch.
+To see the code for this sample, switch to the *video-renderer-basic* branch.
 This branch shows you how to make minor modifications to the video renderer used by an OTPublisher object.
 You can also use the same techniques to modify the video renderer used by an OTSubscriber object (though this example only illustrates a custom renderer for a publisher).